Minnesota will not charge officers who shot and killed Amir Locke

 The family members of Mr Locke’s who have witnessed the body camera footage of the day he died said it appeared as though he had been startled awake before police shot him.

-His mother, Karen Wells, has called her son’s death “an execution.”
+Ms Wells called her son’s death “an execution”.

 Mr Locke was not named in the search warrant.
 Police claim Mr Locke pointed a gun at them, which prompted police to fire on him.
 Mr Locke’s family rejected that claim, though body camera footage does show Mr Locke holding a pistol.